DevRel-Foundation/tools-catalog/CONTRIBUTING.md

 ### `/data`

 This folder contains the JSON configuration data that defines tools and use cases.
+The convention is that filenames are identical to the URI that is used by the product website along with the filtype extension.
+This is to avoid naming collisions but as the collection grows may be revisited.

 ### `/docs`

 This folder contains documentation about the tools catalog.
+There are guides for how to use and contribute but also indexes that are generated in order to help for exploration.

 ### `/src`